 Lately, we’ve been on a winter craft extravaganza!

-Since Christmas is nearing an end, we want to replace all of our themed crafts with new winter-themed activities.
+Since Christmas is nearing an end, we want to replace all of our Christmas easy kids crafts with new winter-themed activities.

 Today, we’re sharing how to make a winter snowglobe craft using cardstock and puffy paint!

 Read on below to see just how easy it is to make with your kids or students.

 This puffy paint craft is so much fun for kids to make and use, plus it’s so simple to whip up!